Skip page header and navigation

 Fasken

-Steve has spoken and written widely, and has been interviewed by television, radio, magazine and newspaper reporters, on many corporate, securities and ESG topics (including director/shareholder engagement, impact investing and ESG disclosure).
-Steve authored a 200-plus page report commissioned by the Ontario Securities Commission entitled “Making it Mutual: Aligning the Interests of Investors and Managers – Recommendations for a Mutual Fund Governance Regime for Canada”, which was referred to by the press as a “landmark report on fund governance” and utilized by the Canadian Securities Administrators in establishing a fund governance regime for Canada.
-The press have called Steve’s writings “insightful” and “prescient” and have referred to Steve as one of “Canada’s top M&A attorneys”, “a leading practitioner in the Canadian fund industry” and “a leading governance expert”.
+Steve has spoken and written widely, and been extensively interviewed by TV, radio, and newspapers on many corporate, securities, and ESG topics.
+His report “Making it Mutual: Aligning the Interests of Investors and Managers – Recommendations for a Mutual Fund Governance Regime for Canada” was referred to by the press as a “landmark report on fund governance” and utilized by the Canadian Securities Administrators in establishing a fund governance regime for Canada.
 Global Proxy Watch named Steve one of the “10 people around the world who have had the most impact on corporate governance” in 2016.
-Steve is a director of Canada’s Responsible Investment Association (“RIA”), a member of ICGN’s Global Stewardship Committee and a director and former President of the Harvard Business School Club of Toronto, and was a member of ICGN’s Shareholder Rights Committee as well as the inaugural co-chair of ICGN’s Global Network of Investor Associations.

 Stephen Erlichman